hemanth110702/MyBookHub/readme.md

 28) only allow numbers and letter for book title in book creation
 29) like git hub search functionality in your repos and also to search other repos
 30) top books (based on likes), top authors (based on followers)
+31) keep required for favourite genre in registeration and also in authormodel

 --------------------------------------------------------------
 Present :